What is Carna Conservation Initiative?

 Day to day, the management of Carna Conservation Initiative is the work of:

 Harry is one of the owners of the island and has worked in food, farming, land management and hospitality.
 With a passion for sustainable food, farming and conservation.
-Harry is intimately involved in the development of the Initiatives projects, particularly the conservation grazing and woodland regeneration, and organises the marketing and hospitality side of the project.
+Harry is involved in the development of the Initiatives projects, including the conservation grazing and woodland regeneration, and is part of the organisational, marketing and hospitality side of the project.
 He holds a degree in Agri-Business Management and a Diploma in Food & Wine with a strong passion for local and seasonal food and cooking.